07 Nov Finishing Things Off

 5. Buddy Up

-Find people who have projects they want to finish off and buddy up to support each other and check in on how it’s going (this is one of the reasons the Hot House works).
+Find people who have projects they want to finish off and buddy up to support each other and check in on how it’s going (this is one of the reasons group pogrammes work).
 Alternatively, you could all put a tenner in and the first person to finish gets the lot!

 6. Eat the Frog

 Eat the frog refers to getting the task done first thing in the morning, to get your most challenging work over and done with.
-This could mean focusing on the whole task or if it is an ongoing project or studying like me, putting ahead your first hour to concentrate on it.
-Studies show that self-discipline slowly ebbs away throughout the day as you draw upon it, so making your biggest withdrawal first thing in the morning makes sense.
+This could mean focusing on the whole task.
+If it is an ongoing project, use your first hour to concentrate on it.
+Studies show that self-discipline slowly ebbs away throughout the day as you draw upon it.
+Making your biggest withdrawal first thing in the morning makes sense.

 7. Practise it in Everything